 Let me take a moment to describe the History of Jefferson Market using this comment on Mission Local’s website: “Jefferson Market – the liquor store for bad people–has been a longtime magnet for truly bad people.
 Drugs and intimidation have been the name of the game there for several years….I cannot wait to have something in that space with owners who won’t stand for the illegal activities that have long marked that corner.”

-Jefferson Market was managed by a man named Isa, if by “managed”, one means cat-calling women, and screaming “bitch” into my window after I’d pissed him off by calling the cops to break up the daily 40 oz. malt liquor party.
+Jefferson Market was managed by a man named Isa, if by “managed”, one means cat-calling women, and screaming “bitch” into my window after I’d pissed him off by yelling at his customers who were throwing their daily 40 oz. malt liquor party.
 A mellow day at Jefferson Market meant that Isa subjected the neighborhood to bellicose and intricate rants about the state of the nation as he stood behind the bullet-proof plastic shield that ran the length of the counter.

 Like Al Capone, Jefferson Market, the “liquor store for bad people” never got busted for its worst offenses.
-Isa’s father, the owner of Jefferson Market, received too many admonitory notices from the ABC for running a disorderly house and so sold his liquor license to Yarom Milgrom, who opened Local Cellar (a store which goes too far in the other direction, if you ask me.
+Isa’s father, the owner of Jefferson Market, received too many admonitory notices from the ABC for running a disorderly house (I take full credit for this) and decided to sell his liquor license to Yarom Milgrom, who opened Local Cellar (a store which goes too far in the other direction, if you ask me.
 It sells 38.00 gin.)

 But back to the Man in the Red Pants.
 He was just getting warmed up.
 “Man,” he declaimed.
 “Man, I used ta live in fuckin’ Jefferson Market, homs!
 Man, I was tight with Isa.
 And now that place, that place is for all them white niggas!”
 He pointed to my apartment building.
 Excuse me, I thought indignantly.
 I can’t afford their gin.
 But I was riveted.
 I love a good heroic tale (also the plasticity of the term “nigga” was fascinating me).
 But it was what he said next that really riveted me.
 “Man, I used to do DRUGS with Isa!
 In the store!” he yelled at the top of his lungs.
 He did a little dance.
 “I DID DRUGS, HOMS!
 INSIDE THE STORE!”
 He pantomimed chopping a line of coke and shouted his confession-boast one more time: “I DID DRUGS WITH ISA!
 INSIDE THE STORE!”